 - Hypertrophic cardiomyopathy (HCM) – a complex and often familial cardiac disorder.
 The disease thickens the heart walls, primarily on the left side of the heart.
 In some cases, serious rhythm problems may result.

 - Atrial fibrillation – results when the atria (upper chambers of the heart) develop extra electric signals, making the chambers beat very quickly and unevenly.
-The atria may beat so fast and unevenly that they stop contracting and begin to quiver.
+The atria may beat so fast and unevenly that they begin to quiver.
 Symptoms may arise from irregular heartbeat rhythm if the lower chambers in turn beat too slowly or too rapidly, and from the lack of atrial contraction.
-This condition is a serious risk factor for stroke.
+This condition is a serious risk factor for stroke, and to reduce this risk, many patients are placed on medications to prevent clotting (anticoagulants).

 - Atrial flutter – when the atria beat rapidly, though in a more regular fashion than that which occurs with atrial fibrillation.

-- Bradycardia – results when the heart beats so slowly that too little blood is pumped to the body's vital organs.
+- Bradycardia – term to describe when the heart beats slowly.
+This is not always a problem.
+However, if the heart beats too slowly, then not enough blood is pumped to the body's vital organs.
 The lack of oxygen and nutrients may cause symptoms such as dizziness, extreme fatigue, shortness of breath or fainting.

 Among the technologies we use to treat heart rhythm irregularities are: